gsoft-inc/wl-squide/docs/getting-started/default.md

 # Getting started

-Welcome to `@squide` (yes :squid: with an **"e"**), a shell for [Workleap](https://workleap.com/) federated applications.
+Welcome to Squide (yes :squid: with an **"e"**), a shell for [Workleap](https://workleap.com/) federated applications.
 In this getting started section, you'll find an overview of the shell and a [quick start](create-host.md) guide to create a new federated application from scratch.

 !!!warning Foundry CLI